 For example, when the wine store from the example above collects $600 at the beginning of the year from a customer, the store would initially have to record all $600 as deferred revenue.

 If you’re a Bench customer, your bookkeeper will take care of recording your deferred revenue properly.
-For example, if you collect an annual subscription fee in January, your books won’t show all that revenue at once, you’ll see it on your financial statements one month at a time, as you earn it.
+So, for example, if you collect an annual subscription fee in January, your books won’t show all that revenue at once; you’ll see it on your financial statements one month at a time, as you earn it.
 Learn more about bookkeeping with Bench.

 The rules of revenue recognition have changed